Close

 1. Potentially invalid exchange domains.

-2. Invalid variable names (not CONTACT, SUBDOMAIN or INVENTORYPARTNERDOMAIN).
+2. Invalid variable names (not CONTACT, SUBDOMAIN, INVENTORYPARTNERDOMAIN, OWNERDOMAIN or MANAGERDOMAIN).

-3. Invalid contact, subdomain and inventorypartnerdomain variable values.
+3. Invalid contact, subdomain, inventorypartnerdomain, ownerdomain and managerdomain variable values.

 Notices